 - Verilog Procedural Statements

-- Lab 4: Clock Divider and Address Counter
+- Lab 4: Building the Clock Divider and Address Counter

 - Controlled Operation Statements

-- Lab 5: n-bit Binary Counter and RTL Verification
+- Lab 5: Creating an n-bit Binary Counter

 - Verilog Tasks and Functions